MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/DevicePortal.md

 > Live kernel debug is currently failing for ARM devices.
 We are working to get this fixed.

 > [!IMPORTANT]
 > If you are building an open retail device for commercial deployment to a "specific/limited installation" (i.e. factory or retail store) where the end-user does the final configuration and you document your customers that they must [obtain a certificate for WDP and install it on both WDP and connecting browsers and passwords are changed on WDP](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal-ssl), then using WDP in this narrow commercial instance is acceptable.
-Retail images in this scenario should still *not* include IOT_TOOLKIT, but should use teh IOT_WEBBEXTN package to pull in WDP.
+Retail images in this scenario should still *not* include IOT_TOOLKIT, but should use the IOT_WEBBEXTN package to pull in WDP.

 ## Shared Documentation
 WDP is a developer tool shared among all Windows 10 devices.
 Each product has its own unique features, but the core functionality is the same.